spanner888/CamScripts/README.md

 CamScripts macros create and configure *every* step of [FreeCAD CAM process](https://wiki.freecad.org/CAM_Workbench).

-Image below shows output created by CamScripts macros including:
+The image below shows output created by CamScripts macros including:

-  - Import csv tool data to create Library ToolBits using different automatic naming and numbering rules,
+  - Importing CSV tool data to create Library ToolBits using different automatic naming and numbering rules
-  - Operations, ToolControllers, with key properties values set,
+  - Operations, ToolControllers, with key properties values set
-  - Assigning ToolControllers to Operations,
+  - Assigning ToolControllers to Operations
-  - Speed and Feed example calculations from new Materials Machinabilty work is shown in report view.
+  - Speed and Feed example calculations from the new Materials Machinabilty work is shown in report view.

-PostProcessed gcode and Sanity check report were also created and saved, but not shown.
+PostProcessed gcode and Sanity check report are also created and saved, but not shown.

 ![Import, Rules, Full process condensed example](./images/Import_RulesFull_process.png)